lifthrasiir/roadroller/README.md

 Roadroller itself and resulting packed codes are ECMAScript 2015 (ES6) compatible and should run in every modern Web browser and JS implementation.
 Implementations are assumed to be reasonably fast but otherwise it can run in slower interpreters.
 MSIE is not directly supported but it works fine (slowly) after simple transpiling.

 Roadroller and packed codes extensively use `Math.exp` and `Math.log` that are [implementation-approximated](https://262.ecma-international.org/#implementation-approximated), so there is a small but real possibility that they behave differently in different implementations.
-This is known to be a non-issue for browser JS engines as well as V8 and node.js as they use the same math library (fdlibm) for those functions, but you have been warned.
+This is known to be a non-issue for browser JS engines as well as V8 and Node.js as they use the same math library (fdlibm) for those functions, but you have been warned.

-By comparison, the Roadroller CLI assumes more from the environment and requires Node.js 14 or later.
-We strongly recommend Node.js 16 because Roadroller is significantly faster in 16 than in 14.

 ## Internals